Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 further our knowledge on where to send and reserve our products.

-Possible marketing strategies, price increase/decrease, calculated discounts, and promotional material can be used to increase sale
+Possible marketing strategies, price increase/decrease, calculated discounts, and promotional material can be used to increase sale growth and customer satisfaction if planned accordingly.

+### The data above indicates a 3-tier hierarchy in which financial results from each product have been listed and found to have fit the slots of a top, middle, low scale.

+### The demand for certain products outweighs others.
+To keep this in mind, each product and its corresponding demand rate should be calculated often.
+Based on the public preference, those of high demand should be restocked often and those of lesser demand should be restocked carefully as to not overstock.

+## To finish our data cleansing process, using CTE's we will combine all the queries we have made and turn the results into new and prepared data, ready for visualization.